Peach: Production

-In 2020, world production of peaches (combined with nectarines for reporting) was 24.6 million tonnes, led by China with 61% of the world total (table).
+In 2023, world production of peaches (combined with nectarines for reporting) was 27.1 million tonnes, led by China with 65% of the total.
+Spain, the next most productive country, only produced about 5% of the total (table).
+Peaches rank third in total production of temperate fruits after the apple and pear.

-The U.S. state of Georgia is known as the "Peach State" due to its significant production of peaches as early as 1571, with exports to other states occurring around 1858.
+The U.S. state of Georgia is known as the "Peach State" due to its significant production and shipping of peaches in the 1870s and 1880s, with the first export to New York occurring around 1853 and significant amounts being sold there by 1858.
 In 2014, Georgia was third in US peach production behind California and South Carolina.
+The largest peach producing countries in Latin America are Argentina, Brazil, Chile, and Mexico.